Vandals destroy hives, killing nearly half a million bees

 Future of their business now uncertain

-SIOUX CITY, Iowa - A Sioux City honey business was vandalized with their hives being completely destroyed.

-More than half a million bees are dead.
-Thursday morning, Justin Engelhardt was doing his routine checkup on the 50 hives that are now destroyed.
+SIOUX CITY, Iowa - More than half a million bees are dead.
+Thursday morning, Justin Engelhardt, co-owner of Wild Hill Honey, was doing his routine checkup on the 50 hives on his private property that are now destroyed.

 "Some vandals came up and they destroyed all of our beehives and most of our beekeeping equipment.
 They tried to batter their way into our shed but eventually they piled some stuff up and went in through the window," says Engelhardt.